What Is Fast Fashion and It’s True Cost

 Textile Waste

 As of 2019, a report showed that 62 million metric tons of apparel were consumed globally, with a significant proportion ending up in landfills or incinerated.
-Around 57% of all discarded clothing ends up in landfills, where synthetic, non-biodegradable fibers accumulate and contribute to environmental pollution.
+Around 57% of all discarded clothing is in landfills, where synthetic, non-biodegradable fibers accumulate and contribute to environmental pollution.
 Incineration of clothing releases toxic substances and poisonous gases, posing public health and environmental dangers to nearby communities.

 Social Effects of Fast Fashion